 Winter Clothing and School Gear Should Not Be Shared

 Hats, gloves, scarves, hoodies and beanies are all a source for spreading lice or nits during the winter.
 Have you ever walked into your child’s ballet or parkour class and seen a huge pile of shoes, socks, sweaters, and hoodies on the floor?
 Kids don’t think about keeping their belongings away from other items that could have head lice.
 Teach them to hang up their stuff and keep it away from the pile-up of potentially head lice-infested clothing of their teammates.
 Sharing winter gear as you enjoy the outside sports is also not recommended.
 Wash gear or place in warm dryer for 20 minutes to kill any head lice or nits that could be transferred to your child.

-Contact Lice Clinics of America with any further questions, concerns or advice aboutwinter cases of head lice!
+Contact Lice Clinics of Texas with any further questions, concerns or advice aboutwinter cases of head lice!
 We are your trusted source for prevention, elimination and all things head lice!